 So, what is a customer lifecycle?

-A customer lifecycle is the term used to describe the steps a customer goes through before they purchase a product or service.
+A customer lifecycle is a term used to describe the steps a customer goes through before they purchase a product or service.

 How does it work?